Jahans3/ez-promise/README.md

 # EZ Promise
-An extremely lightweight way to promisify error-first Node.js style callbacks.
+An extremely lightweight way to convert error-first Node.js style callbacks into promises.

-Simply take a function that follows the Node.js callback convention, pass it to promisify, and pass any arguments afterwards.
+Simply take a function that follows the Node.js callback convention, pass it to ezpromise and pass any arguments afterwards.

 ```
-promisify(rmdir, './path/to/dir')
+ezpromise(rmdir, './path/to/dir')
 ```

 #### Partial application / Currying / Thunks
-Comes with built in support for currying, simply import `promisifyThunk` and you are ready to go.
+Comes with built in support for currying, simply import `ezThunk` and you are ready to go.
 Pass the function you wish to convert into a promise first, with any arguments in the curried function.

 ```
-import { promisifyThunk } from 'promisifier'
+import { ezThunk } from 'promisifier'

-const removeDir = promisifyThunk(rmdir)
+const removeDir = ezThunk(rmdir)

 removeDir('./path/to/dir').then(() => { console.log('Success!') })
 ```

 ## Batteries Included

 This library comes with everything required to run.
 If no `window.Promise` is detected, a polyfill is automatically added.

 ### Example
 We have an environment script that takes an environment config object from a set of available configs and dumps it into and environment folder inside your source code.